- The open source Prometheus Pushgateway is a cache for metrics. Because the

 Collector is a proxy, it forwards metric payloads to the Chronosphere backend

 instead of caching metrics.
-This distinction means that HTTP
+This distinction means:

-requests are semantically the same. - Neither the Prometheus Pushgateway nor the Collector support any aggregation.
+- Neither the Prometheus Pushgateway nor the Collector support any aggregation.

 - The Collector only supports GZIP compressed payloads.
 Snappy-compressed payloads aren’t supported.